 The untranslatable word has apparently been adopted into English and appears in the Oxford English Dictionary, defined there as “studied carelessness.”

-Though since some Italians don’t even know what it means, or at least find it hard to define, we doubt it’s used widely outside of the country.
+Though since some Italians don't even know what it means, or at least find it hard to define, it's likely not used widely outside of the country.

 And we’re not saying it’s always a positive attribute.